Periodontology: Gingival diseases

 Gingivitis is a common condition that affects the gingiva or mucosal tissues that surround the teeth.
 The condition is a form of periodontal disease; however, it is the least devastating, in that it does not involve irreversible damage or changes to the periodontium (gingiva, periodontal ligament, cementum or alveolar bone).
 It is commonly detected by patients when gingival bleeding occurs spontaneously during brushing or eating.
-It is also characterised by generalised inflammation, swelling, and redness of the mucosal tissues.
+It is also characterized by generalized inflammation, swelling, and redness of the mucosal tissues.
 Gingivitis is typically painless and is most commonly a result of plaque biofilm accumulation, in association with reduced or poor oral hygiene.
 Other factors may increase a person's risk of gingivitis, including but not limited to systemic conditions such as uncontrolled diabetes mellitus and some medications.
 The signs and symptoms of gingivitis can be reversed through improved oral hygiene measures and increased plaque disruption.
 If left untreated, gingivitis has the potential to progress to periodontitis and other related diseases that are more detrimental to periodontal and general health.